Professor of Theology and the Executive Director of the Institute for Latino Studies

 Research and Teaching Interests

 Timothy Matovina works in the area of Theology and Culture, with specialization in U.S. Catholic and U.S. Latino theology and religion.
 His most recent books are Latino Catholicism: Transformation in America’s Largest Church (Princeton, 2012), the edited volume Virgilio Elizondo: Spiritual Writings (Orbis, 2010), and Guadalupe and Her Faithful: Latino Catholics in San Antonio, from Colonial Origins to the Present (Johns Hopkins, 2005).
-Latino Catholicism has won four book awards, including selection as a CHOICE Outstanding Academic Title for 2012.
+Latino Catholicism has won five book awards, including selection as a CHOICE Outstanding Academic Title for 2012.
 Research support for Matovina’s work encompasses competitive grant awards from nearly every major funding source that supports academic work in theology and religion, including the National Endowment for the Humanities, the American Academy of Religion, and the Association of Theological Schools.
 Among his various scholarly awards, in 2010 Matovina received the Virgilio Elizondo Award “for distinguished achievement in theology, in keeping with the mission of the Academy” from the Academy of Catholic Hispanic Theologians of the United States (ACHTUS).
 At Notre Dame he has won two teaching awards, including the Julian Samora Award that members of Notre Dame’s La Alianza student organization confer on a faculty member whose research, teaching, and service advance knowledge and empowerment of Latino/a students and communities.
 In addition to his scholarly work, Matovina offers presentations and workshops on U.S. Catholicism and Latino ministry and theology throughout the United States.

 Book: Recollections of a Tejano Life: Antonio Menchaca in Texas History.
 Jesús F. de la Teja, co-editor.
 Austin: University of Texas Press, 2013.